IBM-Bluemix-Docs/mobilepush/push_message_status.md

 1. **View** - Displays delivery status of the notifications that are dispatched.
 You can view information based on the following aspects:
    - Category - All, Mobile, web.
    - Message status - Sent, Seen, Open, and Invalid.
 1. **Options** - Gives a detailed status of a notification.
-Status can be tracked by selecting either the `Device Id` or the `User Id` from the dropdown menu.
-Getting user/device specific detailed status message can be helpful when you are tracking a failed message.
+Status can be tracked by selecting either the `Device Id` or the `User Id` from the list.
+Getting user or device specific detailed status message can be helpful when you are tracking a failed message.

    ![Detailed status](images/MessageRepot&DeliveryStatus.png "Detailed message delivery status options with User ID selected")